RimWorld - Royalty

 • Turrets, mortars, and surrounding walls.

-• Unstable power units which you can attack to create explosions, or steal.
+• Unstable power cells which you can attack to create explosions, or steal.

 • Alarm systems of various types.